Published: July 1st, 2020 at 7:24 am EDT

 Make Yourself has songwriting smarts that were far beyond those of Incubus’ contemporaries on alternative radio.
 The transitions between verses and chorus read as though the band were playing with sound itself, inventively, keeping their tracks interesting for at least themselves in every measure.
 Variety: about this and this only, Incubus never seems to change, a paradox realized.

 It took, once again, only until their next album for Incubus to master another genre, that of contemporary hard rock with 2001’s Morning View.
-The album, constructed during an all-expenses-paid retreat to a shore-house in Malibu, feels like the work of beings about to be, or already self-actualized.
+The album, constructed during an all-expenses-paid retreat to a shore-house in Malibu, feels like the work of beings about to be, or already self-actualized — the Make Yourself brothers, selves made.
 Incubus had achieved a permanent success in likely lifelong radioplay, such that within a couple years, the band would even begin philanthropic efforts, taming their worse instincts to spend as so many other success stories, sleepwalking, often had.
-In 2003, the band founded their own charity, the Make Yourself Foundation, which is still active today and recently tackling the climate change beat.
+In 2003 — not 2013, not 2023 — the band founded their own charity, the Make Yourself Foundation, which is still active today and tackling the climate change beat.

 What fans saw from Incubus’ first two decade’s worth of albums, the ‘90s and the ‘00s, were glimpses of doors to further levels, Mario’s pipes.